gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie shook her head again, squeezing Iffy's hand.
 "That ain't true an' you know it.
-An' there ain't no point arguin', and you know that too.
-You'll be fine.
+An' you'll be fine.
-You been waitin' for somethin' like this your whole life an' now it's here.
+You been waitin' for somethin' like this your whole life an' now it's here."
-'Sides, someone's gotta keen an eye on the *Guinevere*."
 She sniffed.
+"'Sides, someone's gotta keen an eye on the *Guinevere*.
-"No tellin' what these savages might do to her."
+No tellin' what these savages might do to her."

 Iffy settled back into her bed.
 "Will you do somethin' for me?